You can read about our approach to sustainability below or you can download our 2020 Sustainability Report here.

 The Group is committed to implementing the recommendations of the TCFD, recognising that better reporting helps sustain stakeholder confidence in the business and its strategy.

 Calisen’s purpose is to develop a clean, more sustainable energy sector.
 This has informed its strategy of focusing on small-scale high-volume energy infrastructure and the development of its smart meter business.
-The Board has considered the risks and opportunities created by the transition to a low carbon economy in this context and in 2020, the Group entered the EV charging market consistent with this approach.
+The Board has considered the risks and opportunities created by the transition to a low carbon economy in this context and in 2020, consistent with the approach, the Group entered the EV charging market.

-During the year Calisen established a Sustainability Steering Committee (“SSC”), chaired by the Chief Executive Officer, whose purpose is to assist the Board with the development, delivery and reporting of the Group’s sustainability strategy and targets, the oversight of social and environmental risks and its compliance with both mandatory and appropriate climate-related voluntary disclosures, including but not limited to TCFD and SECR reporting.
+During the year Calisen established a (“SSC”), chaired by the Chief Executive Officer, whose purpose is to assist the Board with the development, delivery and reporting of the Group’s sustainability strategy and targets, the oversight of social and environmental risks and its compliance with both mandatory and appropriate voluntary climate-related disclosures, including but not limited to TCFD and SECR reporting.

 The SSC has engaged special advisers to assist the Group in developing climate-related financial disclosures consistent with the TCFD recommendations.
 It has also developed an action plan to enhance its climate governance, risk management and strategy and will introduce appropriate metrics and targets accordingly – including a science-based emissions reduction target.